Cecilia García Arocha: Career

 It was around the time of her departure from the Faculty of Dentistry that García completed a PhD in Management, also at UCV.
-She has been given various awards and otherwise recognised for her continued contributions to the university and for significant scientific and academic conferences; for example, she has been inducted to both the Order "José María Vargas" and the Order "Merit of Workers".
+She has been given multiple awards and recognitions for her continued contributions to the university and for significant scientific and academic conferences; for example, she has been inducted to both the Order "José María Vargas" and the Order "Merit of Work".